creideiki/fimfic2pdf/README.md

 To change any formatting options, `-t/--retransform` must be specified, which loses any manual changes.

+### Anthologies

+If multiple IDs specified, writes an anthology in the current working directory consisting of the identified stories.
+For the "novel" class, a title must be supplied.

+### Volumes

-By default, produces a single PDF with all chapters.
+By default, a single PDF with all chapters is produced, and a warning printed if it is excessively long for a single volume.
 For splitting into mutiple volumes, give the range of chapters for each volume, e.g.:
 ```